tigermoom/artsprouts/index.md

 * WELCOME TO THE SPROUTS COMMUNITY!!
 * Join us on a discord labeled @artsprouts!
-* Submit your art via discord and have it posted and commented on by us!!
+* Submit your art via discord and have it posted on here on this website!
+You will get positive feedback or a helping hand!
 * Hope to see you soon<3